Before You Write a Custom Rule

 Before you create a custom rule, check to see if there is a built-in rule that meets or comes close to meeting your need.
 You can easily tailor built-in rules using rule tuning expressions.

 By tuning and using a built-in rule, you avoid the effort of writing a rule, and get the benefit of on-going improvements when we update core rule logic.
-Added bonus: Signals and Insights from built-in rules leverage crowd-sourced machine learning that custom rules cannot.
+Added bonus: signals and insights from built-in rules leverage crowd-sourced machine learning that custom rules cannot.

 Related topics